Adobe-Marketing-Cloud-Apps/aem-mobile-commons/README.md

 Please make sure you copy the nodes under /etc/contentsync/tempates/aem-mobile-commons under your contentsync template.

+## ACS AEM Commons

+There is code that depends uses ACS AEM Commons APIs and widgets.

 ## We Pharma Sales

 **You need to have the we-healthcare-sales package installed before proceeding.**